Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 BytesWritten

-The total logical size of all files that have been transferred to the destination location.
+The total logical size of all files, objects. and directories that transferred to the destination location.

 Unit: Bytes